Blackshadow8910/CSC207-Project/README.md

 of inventory, we can recommend items which need to be restocked.
 Going on a more complex route on our ordering, we can implement a cost-price algorithm which recommends a product to buy more of based on the analyses the trends of sales of a product (the amount sold and at what price), comparing it to the current seller's price and whether there is great profit to be gained.
+Some more basic uses of our inventory management system would be to use it to measure and record the amount of transactions (helps with audit trailing), calculating profits and losses, and lastly, forecasting (predicting the future inventory needs),

 # Temporary
 There are ideas and tests in the branches which will be later merged to main